 the melanin-rich cells.
 So like magic, they are broken down.

-Prior to having laser treatment, you will need to have a consultation and patch test.
+Prior to having IPL and laser treatment, you will need to have a consultation and patch test.
 You will need between 3-4 sessions, which are carried out 4-6 weeks apart (this is an average, some clients need less and some need more).

 LED Light Therapy Treatments